-Yes, the Sub-Fund has assigned the DOW JONES Sustainability World Index (Total Return) as benchmark
+Yes, the Sub-Fund has assigned J.P.
+MORGAN ESG Emerging Market Bond (EMBI) Global Diversified Total Return as benchmark.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-The Sub-Fund uses an sustainable benchmark which is however not completely aligned with the environmental or social characteristics promoted by the sub-fund.
-The benchmark uses a best-in-class approach based on ESG criteria.
-The specific screening and exclusion criteria deviate from the Sub-Fund's investment strategy.
+The Sub-Fund uses an ESG benchmark which is however not completely aligned with the environmental or social characteristics promoted by the sub-fund.
+The Benchmark applies an ESG scoring and screening methodology to tilt toward issuers ranked higher on ESG criteria and green bond, and to underweight and remove issuers that rank lower.

-How is the alignment of the investment strategy with the methodology of the index ensured on a
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?